ivoilic/XOR-Crypt-Python/README.md

 var decrypted = xorCrypt(encrypted, 9)
 ```

-_(The default key is the same as the one from the Javascript version!)_
+_(The default key is the same as the one from the JavaScript version!)_

 ## License